kbsant/cljgossip/README.md

      (gossip/close conn)

+See:
+* `cljgossip.handlers/default-on-heartbeat` for a sample handler
+* `test/cljgossip/core_test.clj` for a sample session implementing a heartbeat that sends the player list
+* `(vals cljgossip.events/event-map)` in `event.clj` for a list of callback keys.

 # Roadmap

 Plans for this library:

-* Complete sample.
-Other functions can be handled (see `cljgossip.event` namespace), but a more complete sample is needed.

 * Separate websocket library.
 The http library (jetty-based) is currently included in the main package.
 It should be moved into an optional package instead.
+The dependencies should be passed as a parameter (easier interop with integrant), rather than using namespace override.

+* Sample app.
+The code in `core_test.clj` should be in its own sample app project.